Do you remember your first job? Do you remember the thrill of finally earning your own income?

 I do.
 I was 15 and received my lifeguard certification.
 I thought that I was one of the coolest kids around.
 Not only was I earning a little extra cash but I was spending my days bathing in the sun.

 Chances are, your teenager wants the opportunity to make some extra cash.
 Whether she is working a traditional job with a paycheck or mowing neighborhood lawns for cash, your teenager will have to pay taxes on their income.
 Unfortunately, understanding taxes on a teenager’s income can be a little tricky—but it’s important to help your child successfully navigate their first experience with the IRS.

-Here is what you need to know about your teen’s tax burden before April 15:
+Here is what you need to know about your teen’s tax burden before it’s time to file:

 Dependency and Minimum Income Threshold

 Provided your teenager still lives at home for more than half the year and is dependent upon your income for more than half of his financial support, then you can and should still claim your child as a dependent.
 (For the specific requirements of what constitutes a qualifying child or qualifying relative as a dependent, check out the details on pages 11 and 12 on the IRS website Publication 501.)

 You know the tax benefits of claiming your child as a dependent.
 These benefits include being able to claim an additional personal exemption per dependent, as well as the child tax credit, the child, and dependent care tax credit, and the earned-income tax credit.
 These are not tax benefits that you will want to give up just because your teen is filing taxes for the first time.

 Since you are claiming your teen as a dependent, he cannot legally claim herself as a dependent.
 This also means that he will have a lower minimum income threshold for filing taxes.
 Rather than the single filer amount of $10,350 in 2017, teens will find they have to pay taxes on anything they earn over the standard deduction for single taxpayers, which for 2017 is $6,300.
 Should your teen earn less than that amount, she owes no taxes.